Richou/swagger-codegen-maven-plugin/README.md

 `invokerPackage` for java2, package of generated classes
 `artifactVersion` for java2, version of the artifact built with the generated pom.xml
 `spec` input swagger file
-`templateDir` directory containing the mustache template
+`templateDir` directory containing the mustache template `excludePom` for java2, exclude the pom file from the generated files, false by default.